ARaiym-CE/AUTOMATED-SELF-PARKING-ROBOT/README.md

 For my project, I developed a self parking bumper car.
 This was done by using an MSP432 microcontroller and the system includes a servo, an ultrasonic sensor, an LCD screen, two DC motors, and interrupt-based functionality.
-The servo is used to have the ultrasonic sensor be able to sweep 90 degrees to the right and -90 degrees to the left (Appendix F).
+The servo is used to have the ultrasonic sensor be able to sweep 90 degrees to the right and -90 degrees to the left .
 This is needed as the ultrasonic sensor needs to be able to sweep left and right to detect which wall is a parking spot, and which one is a wall that it should avoid.
-The ultrasonic sensor is used to detect the initial wall, which is a dead-end, then sweep left and right to check which area is a parking space
+The ultrasonic sensor is used to detect the initial wall, which is a dead-end, then sweep left and right to check which area is a parking space.
-(Appendix E).
 The LCD screen is used to tell the user which state the robot is in, for example if it is in the sweeping state it will output the words “Starting Sweep!”
 The two DC motors are used to spin the wheels of the robot for it to move forwards, backwards, left and right.
-IR sensing was used to see if the robot was detecting a black line or not in order for it to follow a dark line (Appendix D).
+IR sensing was used to see if the robot was detecting a black line or not in order for it to follow a dark line .
-After combining all the components, the robot first starts at the starting line (Appendix C), then follows a dark line until it detects a wall that is less than 10 cm away.
+After combining all the components, the robot first starts at the starting line, then follows a dark line until it detects a wall that is less than 10 cm away.
 After it detects the wall, the robot sweeps right, then left to detect which wall is the closer wall and turns opposite to that wall, after it turns into the direction of the parking space it parks itself in the designated location.